Theophilus Butler, 1st Baron Newtown-Butler

 Theophilus Butler, 1st Baron Newtown-Butler (1669 – 11 March 1724), was an Irish politician and peer.

 Butler was the son of Francis Butler and Judith Jones.
-He was educated at Trinity College, Dublin.
-He sat in the Irish House of Commons as the Member of Parliament for Cavan County between 1703 and 1713.
+He was educated at Trinity College Dublin.
+He sat in the Irish House of Commons as the Member of Parliament for County Cavan between 1703 and 1713.
 In 1711, he was made a member of the Privy Council of Ireland.
 He then represented Belturbet from 1713 to 1714.
 In 1715, he was raised to the peerage as Baron Newtown-Butler in the Peerage of Ireland, and assumed his seat in the Irish House of Lords.
 The title was created with special remainder to the heirs male of his father; upon Lord Newtown-Butler dying without children in 1724, the title passed to his younger brother, Brinsley Butler, who was made Viscount Lanesborough in 1728.
-Theophilus married Emily Stopford, eldest daughter of the Cromwellian officer James Stopford of Newhall, County Meath and his second wife Mary Forth.
+Theophilus married Emily Stopford, eldest daughter of the Cromwellian officer James Stopford of Newhall, County Meath and his second wife Mary Forth, daughter of Sir Robert Forth.